inesbmartins02/hymet-docs/index.md

 # About HYMET
 HYMET (Hybrid Metagenomic Tool) is a pipeline designed for taxonomic identification and analysis of metagenomic sequences.
 It combines k-mer screening with smart alignment system that dynamically switches between high-precision and efficient tools depending on the genomic characteristics of the sample, followed by taxonomic assignment using exact matches and weighted lowest common ancestor strategies.

-HYMET version 1.0.0 was released under xx on June xrd, 2025 and can be downloaded [here](https://github.com/inesbmartins02/HYMET2/releases).
+HYMET version 1.0.0 was released under MIT on June xrd, 2025 and can be downloaded [here](https://github.com/inesbmartins02/HYMET2/releases).

-Here's a polished English version that clearly distinguishes between the traditional and pipeline modes while maintaining a professional scientific tone:
+---
+### **Workflow**

+{% include image.html
+   file="/assets/images/hymet.png"
+   alt="HYMET Pipeline Diagram"
+   caption="Figure 1: Complete HYMET workflow from raw data to taxonomic analysis" width="600" %}

 ---
 ### **Execution Modes**

 HYMET offers two complementary approaches to metagenomic analysis: